italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 {: #fig-ref-architecture title="Reference Network (copy of Figure 1 of RFC YYYY)" artwork-name="reference-architecture.txt"}

-EDITORS NOTE: Replace RFC YYYY with the RFC number of {{I-D.ietf-teas-actn-poi-applicability}} once it has been published.
+EDITORS NOTE: Replace RFC YYYY with the RFC number of {{!I-D.ietf-teas-actn-poi-applicability}} once it has been published.

 {: #yang}